 - Attracting and retaining top talent

-- Creating a culture that truly recognizes work-life balance
+- Creating a culture that truly recognizes the work-life balance

 - Less overhead and greater ability to scale without having to expand office space and related expenses